nextgencodes/dspath/_courses/classification/naive-bayes.md

 hidden: false
 strip_title: true
 categories:
+  - Probabilistic Model
-  - Machine Learning
+  - Supervised Learning
-  - NLP
+  - Classification Algorithm
 tags:
-  - Naive Bayes
+  - Probabilistic Models
-  - Classification
+  - Classification algorithm
-  - Text Analysis
-  - Machine Learning
-  - Python
+  - Bayesian methods
 ---

 {% include download file="naive_bayes.ipynb" alt="download naive bayes code" text="Download Code" %}

-## Introduction: What is Naive Bayes?
+## Introduction to Naive Bayes

 Imagine you're trying to guess if an email is spam.
 You might look for certain words like "lottery" or "free."
 Naive Bayes is a machine learning algorithm that works a bit like that, but much more systematically.